 In recent years Commission Recommendations have been issued, e.g. on NGA regulation and Termination Rates.
-To be prepared for any review of these Recommendations, BEREC is looking into national implementation practices, keeping in mind that recommendations are not binding and NRAs, while taking the utmost account of them, can diverge from them in justified cases.
+To be prepared for any review of these Recommendations, BEREC is looking into national implementation practices, keeping in mind that recommendations are not binding and NRAs, while taking the utmost account of them, can diverge from them where justified.
 During 2011 a start was taken with the recommendations on termination rates and NGA.
-Based on the existing monitoring activities, it will contribute to the target that BEREC will be in a position to advise on any future actions that might be proposed by the Commission under Article 19, combined with output of the results of transposition in the member States.
+Based on the existing monitoring activities, it will contribute to the target that BEREC will be in a position to advice on any future actions that might be proposed by the Commission under Article 19, combined with output of the results of implementation in the Member States.